Outsourcing to Mexico but not sure how much you should pay a Mexican employee?

 For more information, read our ultimate guides on:

-- Outsourcing to Mexico in 2021: Benefits, Challenges, Tips
+- Outsourcing to Mexico: Benefits, Challenges, Tips

 If you’re looking to outsource to Mexico, the lower average salary compared to the US and UK makes it a suitable destination for all your outsourcing needs.

 But lower salaries are just one benefit.
 You also have several government initiatives, availability of skilled workforce, and time zone similarities with the US that make outsourcing to Mexico even more attractive.